awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether HTTP to HTTPS redirection is configured on all HTTP listeners of Application Load Balancers\.
 The check fails if one or more HTTP listeners of Application Load Balancers do not have HTTP to HTTPS redirection configured\.

 Before you start to use your Application Load Balancer, you must add one or more listeners\.
 A listener is a process that uses the configured protocol and port to check for connection requests\.
-Listeners support the both HTTP and HTTPS protocols\.
+Listeners support both HTTP and HTTPS protocols\.
 You can use an HTTPS listener to offload the work of encryption and decryption to your Application Load Balancer\.
 You should use redirect actions with Application Load Balancer to redirect client HTTP request to an HTTPS request on port 443 to enforce encryption in\-transit\.

 To learn more, see [Listeners for your Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html) in *User Guide for Application Load Balancers*\.